sehlen-bsi/botan-docs/docs/testspec/src/16_tls.rst

 -  RSA (1024 / 2048 bits)
 -  ECDSA (192 / 256 bits)
 -  DSA (1024 / 2048 bits)

+In addition, the ``require_extended_master_secret`` policy option is verified (added in the review of 3.12.0): the default policy and the default text policy must require the extended master secret extension (RFC 7627), and a text policy override must be able to disable and re-enable the requirement.

 TLS Protocol Message Parsing
 ----------------------------